Welcome, Guest. Please login or register.

 Bad part about being it so long and having so little time to listen to this is I had to listening it while working so I got lost many times as, no matter how well I think I understand English, I have to pay special attention and sometimes I lost that attention so I'm under the impression I lost many things.

-Ed, come on, hire something to write your memories, and told that person eveything so it can be translated to a book!
+Ed, come on, hire someone to write your memories, and told that person eveything so it can be translated to a book!

 Offlinethe visitor